Eurasian oystercatcher: Taxonomy

 The subspecies H. o. osculans lacks white on the shafts of the outer 2–3 primaries and has no white on the outer webs of the outer five primaries; it is probably better treated as a separate species, but has not yet been formally recognised as such.

-The extinct Canary Islands oystercatcher (Haematopus meadewaldoi), usually considered as distinct species, may have actually been an isolated subspecies or distinct population of the Eurasian oystercatcher.
+The extinct Canary Islands oystercatcher (Haematopus meadewaldoi), usually considered as a distinct species, may have actually been an isolated subspecies or distinct population of the Eurasian oystercatcher.